CSE210-fa25-team06/conductor-app/README.md

 2. Run `docker compose up --build`.
 3. The app will be available at `http://localhost:3000`.
 The database is automatically seeded on the first run.

+**To stop the server:**
+Press `Ctrl+C` in the terminal.

+**To delete deployment**
+Run `docker compose down -v`.
+*Note: This removes the containers and destroys the database volume.
+The next time you start the app, the database will be reset to the initial seed data.*

 ---

 ### **client/**